capstanlqc/omegat-guides/docs/_includes/omt-conc.md

   * The Search window will open.
   * Press Search.
   * The results will be displayed.
-  * You can copy (select with mouse and press Ctrl+C on your keyboard) what you need from the results and paste it in the target translation at the right place.
+  * You can copy (select with mouse and press ++ctrl+c++ on your keyboard) what you need from the results and paste it in the target translation at the right place.

 ![](assets/38_concordance_search.jpg)